LCSB-BioCore/COBREXA.jl/docs/src/advanced/1_variants.md

 - `[with_set_bound("CO2t", lb=0, ub=2), with_set_bound("O2t", lb=0, ub=100)]`
   severely limits the CO2 transport _and_ slightly restricts the transport of O2

+!!! note "Variants are single-parameter model-transforming functions"
-- because the variants are just generators of single parameter functions that take the model and return its modified version, you can also use `identity` to specify a variant that does nothing -- `[identity]` is perfectly same as `[]`
+	Because the variants are just generators of single parameter functions that take the model and return its modified version, you can also use `identity` to specify a variant that does nothing -- `[identity]` is perfectly same as `[]`

 The shape of the variants array is important too, because it is precisely retained in the result (just as with `pmap`).
 If you pass in a matrix of